argentsea/docfx/tutorials/configuration.md

 * A configuration dictionary, which can be loaded from multiple sources, one of which is a file called *appsettings.json*
 * An “options” architecture, which casts the configuration entries into a strongly-typed configuration object.

 One of the key improvements of the configuration architecture in .NET standard is the dictionary architecture, which allows entries to be loaded from multiple sources.
-So, for example, you might load the account names from an *appsettings.json* configuration file, the passwords from a usersecrets.json file (or Key Vault), and the server names from environment variables.
+So, for example, you might load the account names from an *appsettings.json* configuration file, the passwords from a usersecrets.json file (or [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) or [Secrets Manager](https://aws.amazon.com/secrets-manager/)), and the server names from environment variables.
 Properly managed, this can make deployments both easier and more secure.

 ## ArgentSea Database Connections